RELATES TO: KRS 186.115, 186A.170(1)(b), 186A.510-186A.990

 3. When and where the vehicle was last registered or licensed; and

-(5) A descriptive, notarized labor statement of repairs made and parts replaced;
+(f) A descriptive, notarized labor statement of repairs made and parts replaced;

-(a) Seller's name;
+1. Seller's name;

-(b) Seller's address;
+2. Seller's address;

-(c) Seller's telephone number;
+3. Seller's telephone number;

-(d) Date of part purchase;
+4. Date of part purchase;

-(e) Price of part purchased; and
+5. Price and serial number of part purchased; and

-2. Vehicle identification number of vehicle from which the part was taken; or
+6.a.
+Vehicle identification number of vehicle from which the part was taken; or

-(8)(a) The license plate from the motor vehicle even if the plate has expired; or
+(i)1.
+The license plate from the motor vehicle even if the plate has expired; or

-(9) A separate federal odometer disclosure statement if unavailable on either the Application for Title/Registration or the back of the certificate of title.
-The separate form may be TC 96-5, Odometer Disclosure Statement, revised March, 1989 or its equivalent.
-Form TC 96-5 is hereby incorporated by reference.
+(j)1.
+A separate federal odometer disclosure statement if unavailable on either the Application for Title orRegistration or the back of the certificate of title.
+An Odometer Disclosure Statement, TC Form 96-5 may be used; and

 (a) The assigned certificate of title; and